Generic orbits, normal bases, and generation degree for fields of rational invariants: Abstract

 \section{Abstract}

-For a linear representation of a finite group in coprime characteristic, we bound the degrees of the invariant polynomials needed to generate the field of rational invariants as a field, in terms of the degrees of the polynomials needed to span the field of rational functions as a vector space over the invariant field.
-This provides a far-reaching generalization of a recent result of Edidin and Katz.
+For a faithful linear representation $V$ of a finite group $G$ in characteristic not dividing the group order, we show that if the {\em field Noether number} $\bfield$ is the minimum $d$ such that the invariant polynomials of degree $\leq d$ generate the field $\kk(V)^G$ of rational invariants as a field, and the {\em spanning degree} $\Dspan$ is the minimum $d$ such that the polynomials of degree $\leq d$ span the rational function field $\kk(V)$ as a vector space over $\kk(V)^G$, then $\bfield \leq 2\Dspan + 1$, and this is sharp.
+This generalizes a recent result of Edidin and Katz.

+We also study $\Dspan$.
+We show that it is related to various quantities previously studied in invariant and representation theory.
+Dropping the hypothesis on the field characteristic, we prove several basic inequalities, including that it is monotonically nondecreasing in $G$, nonincreasing in $V$, and satisfies $\Dspan \leq |G|-1$.
+The latter refines a recent result of Koll\'ar and Tiep.